-102. The NPAFC Executive Director, Mr. Yoshikiyo Kondo, provided a verbal update on cooperation with NPFC.
-He expressed appreciation for the adoption of the CMM 2024-16 on Anadromous Species and NPFC's contribution to the IYS North Pacific high seas expedition in 2022.
+103. The NPAFC Executive Director, Mr. Yoshikiyo Kondo, provided a verbal update on cooperation with NPFC.
+He expressed appreciation for the adoption of the CMM 2024-16 on

+Anadromous Species and NPFC's contribution to the IYS North Pacific high seas expedition in 2022.
 He noted NPAFC is continuing to implement the five-year work plan endorsed by both organizations' Commissions in 2023.
 Mr. Kondo highlighted several areas of cooperation from an enforcement perspective, including exchange of information on suspicious fishing vessels, IUU vessel lists, and bycatch data of Pacific salmon.
 NPAFC prepared a draft Terms of Reference for a secure SharePoint to facilitate this information exchange, respecting NPFC's data confidentiality policy.
 Mr. Kondo informed the TCC that NPAFC had been seeking an opportunity to hold a joint workshop with NPFC and prepared a concept paper, but decided to first hold an NPAFC workshop on transshipment in May 2026 in conjunction with their annual meeting before revisiting the potential joint workshop.
 He expressed NPAFC's strong willingness to continue cooperation with NPFC.

-- 103. Members expressed various views on cooperation with NPAFC.
+- 104. Members expressed various views on cooperation with NPAFC.
 Some Members expressed support for NPAFC's approach to hosting a workshop within NPAFC's purview focusing on interactions between NPFC fisheries and anadromous catch.
-It was noted that all NPAFC members are also NPFC members and suggestions could be raised directly in NPAFC or NPAFC meetings.
-One Member, not being a member of NPAFC, raised considerations related to budget implications, the appropriate organizational level for cooperation discussions, and a request for equal participation opportunities for NPFC members wishing to participate in NPAFC meetings. - 104.
+It was noted that all NPAFC Members are also NPFC Members and suggestions could be raised directly in NPFC or NPAFC meetings.
+One Member, not being a Member of NPAFC, raised considerations related to budget implications, the appropriate organizational level for cooperation discussions, and a request for equal participation opportunities for NPFC Members wishing to participate in NPAFC meetings. - 105.
 Several Members sought clarification on NPAFC's intentions regarding the joint workshop and noted concerns for future consideration including budgetary implications, process issues around joint workshops between international bodies, clarity of goals and outcomes, and consistency with NPFC's rules of transparency.
 Mr. Kondo confirmed that NPAFC was suspending the joint workshop discussions and would work towards organizing an NPAFC workshop in 2026 focused on fisheries interactions with anadromous species and would provide opportunity for NPFC input.
-Mr. Kondo confirmed NPAFC was postponing joint workshop discussions until after their own workshop but was still open to considering future joint workshops.